supremeimposter/My-Vault/DatabaseManagementSystem/Transaction-Management-and-Recovery/ACID Properties for Transaction Processing.md

 # ACID Properties

-These are the desirable Properties for [[Transaction]] Processing Every property is responsible for database consistency.
+These are the desirable Properties for [[Transaction]] Processing Every property is responsible for preserving the database consistency.

 > [!NOTE]
 > - Consistency property is the responsibility of Programmer